 \section{Discussion}

 Although a large number of investigations have been devoted to the modeling of epidemics, some basic questions remain open.
-Accurate modeling of specific events require a very accurate description, involving many intricate phenomena, and therefore many parameters which have to be fitted.
+Accurate modeling of specific events requires a very accurate description, involving many intricate phenomena, and, therefore, many parameters that have to be fitted.
 Such models may help in managing epidemic containment and disease treatment.
-However the difficult is sometimes to identify the real cause behind the observations.
+However, the difficulty is sometimes to identify the real cause behind the observations.

 This is the case for the periodic outbursts of epidemics.
-Seasonal factors have been invoked but they don't apply to the dynamics of Covid-19 epidemics observed in Europe (Sec.~\ref{sec:data}).
+Seasonal factors have been invoked, but they do not apply to the dynamics of Covid-19 epidemics observed in Europe (Sec.~\ref{sec:data}).
 Moreover historic studies of the influenza epidemics, which are now seasonal through the world, have shown that earlier epidemics in Iceland did not have such a seasonal character \cite{Weinberger2012} indicating that the phenomena may be subtle.
 Two main ideas to explain the periodic outbursts of the Covid-19 epidemics have recently been explored.
 One relies on the finite duration of the acquired immunity \cite{Bestehorn2022}, while the second considers the role of epidemic clusters \cite{Gostiaux2023}.
-Determining which one is the appropriate mechanism is not easy because it is always possible to find a parameter set which can match one observed periodicity.
+Determining which one is the appropriate mechanism is not easy because it is always possible to find a parameter set that can match one observed periodicity.

 However we have shown that the dynamics of the Covid-19 epidemics in France and Germany is more complex than a single periodicity.
-In any case, due to the many phenomena which enter into play we should not expect a single, well defined period for the outbursts.
+In any case, due to the many phenomena that enter into play we should not expect a single, well-defined period for the outbursts.
 However the data in both countries show a clear pattern of periodicity change, correlated to the appearance of new virus variants (Sec.~\ref{sec:data}).
 In a first stage of the epidemics, with the original virus strain or $\alpha$ or $\beta$ variants, the periodicity of the outbursts was about $1.3$--$1.5$ times longer than during the second stage with the $\delta$ and Omicron variants.
-This observation is valid for the two independent data sets for France and Germany, and the transition between the two stages in clearly visible in a time-frequency analysis of the infection data.
-This provides a clear signal which might discriminate between the possible models.
+This observation is valid for two independent data sets for France and Germany, and the transition between the two stages is clearly visible in a time-frequency analysis of the infection data.
+This provides a clear signal that might discriminate between the possible models.